Greetings from Bellevue.

 • Propose an active agent to mitigate CLIPโ€™s limitations, aiming for active open-vocabulary recognition.

-To appear at CVPR 2024
+CVPR 2024

 sym